steve-caylent/IaC_For_Config_Management_AWS_SSM/README.md

 ## Setting up the environment for Session Manager

-Use the cloudformation template below to set up the environment removing the EC2 Bastion Host and creating SSM endpoints<br />
+Use the cloudformation template below to update the stack you created above.<br />
 * SSM-Without-Bastion.yml *- for accessing EC2 via Session Manager*
 <br />